Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 |

--  Enter “rtsp://xxx.xxx.xxx.xxx:yyy/”, where xxx.xxx.xxx.xxx is the Ameba IP address and yyy is the RTSP server port (default is 554), and click “Play”.
+-  Enter "rtsp://xxx.xxx.xxx.xxx:yyy/", where xxx.xxx.xxx.xxx is the Ameba IP address and yyy is the RTSP server port (default is 554), and click "Play".

 .. image:: ../_static/06_MMF/image9.png
    :align: center